Skip to content

 Attributes

-When running the workflow, I obtain a file containing the links as follows:
+When running the workflow, you obtain a file containing the links as follows:

 Attributes